 How to Prepare for the Test

-You must sign a consent form.
-You may be told not to eat after midnight the night before the exam.
+Follow instructions about not eating before the test.
+You may be told not to eat after midnight the night before your scan.

-How the Test Will Feel
+How the Test will Feel

 Why the Test is Performed